flutter/website/src/docs/development/tools/devtools/visual-debugging.md

 )
 ```

-These make the engine decode this image at the specified size,
+This makes the engine decode this image at the specified size,
-and help reduce memory usage (decoding and storage will still be more expensive
+and reduces memory usage (decoding and storage is still more expensive
 than if the image asset itself was shrunk).
-The image will be rendered to the constraints of the layout or width and height
+The image is rendered to the constraints of the layout or width and height
 regardless of these parameters.

 This property can also be set in code: